 Vertonghen is currently with the Belgium national team ahead of their World Cup qualifying clash with Serbia, a game which he believes will be a difficult prospect.

-"The match in Serbia will become one of the hardest, but everyone knows how important this is and is very sharp.
+"The match in Serbia will be one of the hardest, but everyone knows how important this is and is very sharp.
 We'll go for the three points, but must be sharp in the defence," he added.

 "Serbia is starting a new phase where a lot of new players must be integrated.
 It looks like the situation we were in a few years ago and everyone knows how hard that is.
 We must take advantage of that."